tech-gecko/technical-writings/clyve92s6000008la2nbq3vax.md

 An application server hosts applications or software that delivers a business application through a communication protocol.
 For a typical web application, the application server is located behind the web servers.

 An application server framework is a service layer model.
-It includes software components available to developers through an application programming interface.
+It includes software components available to developers through an application programming interface (API).
 An application server may have features like clustering, fail-over, and load-balancing.
 The goal is for developers to focus on the business logic.

 Business logic execution: